(Illustration: “Forthwith upright he rears from off the pool”,

 The thing he did with the pseudo-3D scrolling road level was amazing!
 In order to create a perspective corrected ground animation, he was pushing the limits of Deluxe Paint.
 I remember him well, working on it for long days and nights.

 Besides the original artwork, he also ripped a lof of graphics from “The Shadow of the Beast” and many other games, for reference purpose only!
 He analyzed these sprites pixel-by-pixel in Deluxe Paint.
 It was a great way of learning how things were done.
-A derivative of reverse engineering for artists 😉
+A derivative of reverse engineering for the artists 😉

 “The downside of this method is, if you get carried away with it, you end up with something very similar to the original.”